Let’s take a minute to answer two simple questions: What is a continuous employee success strategy? And why are we talking about it now?

 Employees are quick to leave organizations that don’t place a priority on their personal well-being, maximized performance, and opportunities for growth (not to mention their need for a sense of legitimate appreciation).
 So– if your organization wants to attract, empower, and retain top talent, a continuous employee success program is absolutely necessary.

-Are we throwing the performance-management-baby out with the bathwater?
+Are we kicking performance management out the door?
 No way.
 A continuous employee success program takes the best of the old, habitual performance management processes and transforms them– from inorganic, anxiety-inducing events into positive, change-driving culture.
 Many leaders have already made the shift.
 In fact, our recent trend report found only 7% of managers still practice annual reviews in isolation.

 Ready to join the 93%?
 Let’s dive into what continuous performance management is, what it can do for your company, and specific examples of what this style of people management can look like.